bhargav24bcy10224-wq/bank-management-cli/README.md

 **1. Compile the Source Code**
 Open your terminal at the root of the project and run:
-`javac -d bin src/com/bank/model/*.java src/com/bank/exception/*.java src/com/bank/service/*.java src/com/bank/Main.java`
+`/njavac -d bin src/com/bank/model/*.java src/com/bank/exception/*.java src/com/bank/service/*.java src/com/bank/Main.java`

 **2. Run the Application**
 Execute the compiled program from the root directory: